1. The Early Days of Healing

 This is what I call a “body memory day”.
 I’ve gone months and months without them but I’ve never gone years.
 Sometimes they come seemingly out of the blue, sometimes out of the sadness.
 Other days they are sparked by rage, loneliness or feelings of being overwhelmed.
 Perhaps I will run into a man that reminds me of my father in some way.
 Perhaps I’ll hear a voice that sounds like him.
 He was my father and my captor.
 He was a rapist and a thief.

 I am a survivor of incest.
 I survived the experience.
 It’s an ugly, unfathomable cloud that has followed me around for much of my life.
 I have only begun to conceptualize how this disaster has permeated each experience I have lived through.
-From depression to alcoholism, hypochondria and binge eating as well as infertility, the consequences of my father’s actions have been far reaching.
+From alcoholism, to hypochondria, binge eating to infertility, the consequences of my father’s actions have been far reaching.
 I feel robbed, hysterical and incredibly pissed off.

 I changed my name when I was 18 years old.
 My given name is Leaha.
 Pronounced the same as Leah.
 I think my father thought it was somehow Avant-garde to change the spelling and make it into something odd.
-He cared about breaking the mold in really foolish ways.
+He cared about breaking the mold.
 He wanted everyone to know he was the exception to the rule, the special one.
 He was a narcissist.
 Text book really.
 He viewed me as nothing more than an object for his use.

 I changed my name for several reasons.
 He named me for one.
 He called me by my name, said so many awful things to Leaha.
 Ugly, rancid things.
 Leaha, as I experienced myself, needed a clean slate, a fresh start.